-We use the following methods of reporting: Informal contact, goal setting interviews, formal parent interviews, student led conferencing, written reports and portfolios.
+We use the following methods of reporting: Informal contact, Korero Mai - talk to me about your child, formal parent teacher interviews, written reports and e-portfolios.

 Road Patrol: Students from Year 6, under the supervision of staff, provide a road patrol service before and after school: 8.20am - 8.45am and 2.50pm - 3.05 pm.
 Parents and older children are urged to set a good example by using the patrolled crossing.